ThinkEQ/assembly-solutions-ltd/src/pages/industries/index.md

 It is exciting to supply and be involved with projects carried out in some of the worlds most fast moving and innovative Industries including; Automotive, Medical, Nuclear and Energy.

+**Automotive & Agriculture**

+We enjoy and thrive off being involved in some of the most innovative and ground-breaking Automotive projects that are changing the future of vehicles.

-**Supporting the NHS**
+**Medical and Supporting the NHS**

 We have supplied the Medical Industry for 20 years with electrical cables to power medical equipment, and most recently seen demand soar in this sector.
-Our cables have been installed into medical equipment including; Covid testing apparatus, hospital beds and ventilation equipment.
+Our cables have been installed into medical equipment including; Covid testing apparatus, hospital beds and ventilation equipment. \

-**Automotive and Agriculture**

-The Automotive and Agriculture Industries are two industries that we supply wiring harnesses into.

-Our wealth of knowledge and experience in all these areas has grown naturally and happened because we enjoy the new challenges that every project brings.
+\
+**Industries we supply;**

 * Agriculture & Automotive
 * Medical